osirisdevs/full-stack-challenge/README.md

 1. Authentication system is required, as well as basic support for permissions to differentiate between standard employee and admin user types.
 2. Admin accounts creation can be handled outside the scope of the web application.
-3. Employee account creation is handled via the Admin interface.
-Authentication details (username, password) are provided by the Admin user creating the account.
+3. Employee account creation (and management) is handled via the Admin interface.
+Authentication details (username, password) are provided by the Admin creating the account.
 This is an insecure practice for a real-world application, but simplifies the project for the scope of the challenge ( especially since we do not have to implement a signup workflow).
 4. Each performance review collects feedback on only one employee.